lasyagovindwar/mazer-project/README.md

 - Toggle using the moon/sun icon in the top bar
 - Preference is saved to `localStorage` and applied on next load
-- The Chart.js chart re-renders with updated colors automatically
+- Chart.js chart re-renders with updated colors automatically

 ---